How Many Rows Of Data Can Google Sheets Handle

 – The size of your dataset: While Google Sheets can technically handle an unlimited number of rows, the size of your dataset can still impact performance.
 As your dataset grows, so does the amount of memory required to process it.

 – The complexity of your formulas: If you’re using complex formulas or pivot tables, these can also impact the performance of your sheet.
-(See Also: How To Call Data From Another Sheet In Google Sheets)
+(See Also: How To Edit Footer In Google Sheets)

 – The amount of data you’re trying to process: If you’re trying to process a large amount of data, such as data from multiple sheets or external sources, this can also impact performance.